homeruntech/rick-and-morty-native-template/INSTRUCTIONS.md

 ​
 The project shouldn’t rely on global dependencies.
 The coding challenge will be considered unsuccessful if the project won’t compile after we install its dependencies.
 ​
-If a particular version of Yarn should be used to run the project, it should be specified in the README.

 If a particular Android SDK should be used instead of the default one (API 33), it should be specified in the README.

 The version of Node that should be used to run this project is specified in the `.nvmrc` file.
 If you want to use a different version, you should update `.nvmrc` accordingly.